 - Don’t drive the car for at least 12 hours after application.

-- Don’t use any chemicals (shampoo, snow foam etc.) within a week of applying the coating.
+- Don’t use any chemicals (shampoo, snow foam etc.) within at least 7 days of applying the coating (some coatings require longer).

 Maintain the Ceramic Coating